Rhus integrifolia: Ecology

 The lemonade berry plant is found on north and east-facing slopes and canyon floors in coastal areas of southern California and northern Baja California; however, one colony has even been observed as far north as Santa Cruz County.
 The lemonade berry occurs in both chaparral and coastal sage scrub communities.

 This plant thrives on well-drained soils and endures heat and windy conditions well.
 The species tolerates sandy as well as medium loam soils, and it can even thrive in nutrient deficient soil.
 This plant tolerates mildly acid to mildly alkaline soils, and is common on north and east-facing slopes with where shady, moist conditions are prevalent.
 Propagation is by seed or by rhizome.
 Bird species enjoy the fruits and act as a major disperser.

 Lemonade berry is not frost tolerant, but will hybridize with the frost tolerant Rhus ovata (sugarbush) in the foothills of California and Mexico where their ranges overlap.

 Uses

-Many plants within this genus are considered toxic, although some reports indicate the berries of this species can be used to make lemonade flavored drinks (hence its common name).
+The berries (drupes) of this species can be used to make lemonade flavored drinks (hence its common name).
 Allergic reactions may also result from skin contact with sap from some of the genera.

 Lemonade berry leaves are rich in tannins.
 Even though the species is evergreen, there is some leaf fall in autumn, at which time the fallen leaves may be used as a brown dye or mordant.
 An oil can be extracted from lemonade berry seeds; moreover, this oil achieves a tallow consistency when left to stand.
 Thereafter the oil can be employed to manufacture candles, which burn brightly, albeit emitting a pungent scent.
 The wood of mature plants is dense and hard, making it prized for wood-burning fireplace kindling.